NUR 800Theoretical & Philosophical Perspectives for Evidence Based Practice (3)

-- A Master of Science in Nursing degree from a CCNE or ACEN accredited college or university that holds regional accreditation.
+- A Master of Science in Nursing degree (post-licensure) from a regionally accredited college or university

-- A minimum overall graduate GPA of 3.0 on a 4.0 scale.
+- A minimum overall graduate GPA of 3.0 on a 4.0 scale for MSN

-- “C” or higher in an undergraduate or graduate statistics course.
+- “C” or higher in an undergraduate or graduate level statistics course

-*Practicum & Capstone projects may depend on state of licensure
+*Practicum and DNP project may depend on state of Licensure

-- Official documentation of practicum hours from master’s degree granting institution
+- Official documentation of practicum hours from post BSN degree or certificate granting institution

-- TOEFL score per the College (as needed).
+- TOEFL score for international students (as needed).